AgileRL/AgileRL/docs/tutorials/pettingzoo/dqn.rst

 As PyTorch uses channels-first by default, we need to preprocess the observation.
 Moreover, we need to flip and swap the planes of the observation to account for the fact that the agent will play as both player 0 and player 1.
 We can define a function to do this as follows:

-.. collapse:: Transform and flip
+.. collapse:: Transform and Flip
-   :open:

    .. code-block:: python